cha15yq/CUT/README.md

 # Models

 SHA can be trained on Google Colab, apart from the hyper-parameters stated in the paper.
 We train a total of 500 epochs and start evalutaion after the 120th epoch.
+If you want a similiar result, try seed=15.
 Don't forget to install timm==0.5.4.
 The higher version will cause an error.

 Regards to other datasets, the model needs to be trained using a GPU with at least 24GB memory.
 More epochs are needed for a model to converge.
 We provide pre-trained models for them here. <br />
 [SHA](https://drive.google.com/file/d/1OyRo8eqfHTvoxxCPOImaUe3Ll_g5JnWO/view?usp=sharing)